misteu/openCVXSwift/README.md

 # openCVXSwift
 small test project for openCV and Swift

 There are two sliders to change the upper and lower threshold value for the canny function.
+Everytime you change the value, the output image gets updated.
+It is pretty laggy, maybe because of the image size.

 Something like that right now: